-The M933P is nothing more than an M16A5P with a flat-top reciever and shorter barrel, handguard, and gas tube.
+The M933P is nothing more than an M16A5P with a flattop upper receiver and a shorter barrel, handguard, and gas tube.
 Although it can be used with the fixed stock, M933Ps are almost exclusively found fitted with the collapsible stock.
 The 11.5-inch barrel features the same 1:9 rifling as found in the M16A5P’s 20-inch barrel, and the carry handle and sight set-up are the same.
-The flat-top receiver is usually used to mount either a standard carry-handle or an M86 Close-Quarters Optic red dot sight.
+The flattop receiver is usually used to mount either a standard carry-handle or an M76 Close-Quarters Optic red dot sight.

 Range, Accuracy, and Terminal Ballistics:

-The shorter barrel of the M933P greatly reduces the carbine’s effective range from 700 meters for the M16A5P to just 250 meters for the M933P.
-Within that range, the accuracy and terminal effects of the M5-662 round is virtually unchanged from the M16A5P, but at greater ranges, accuracy and terminal effectiveness begin to drop off rapidly, making the M933P a close-quarters weapon only.
-Despite this, it remains a highly effective and reliable weapon under all battlefield conditions, and it is greatly respected by the troops who carry it.
+The shorter barrel of the M933P greatly reduces the carbine’s effective range from 800 meters for the M16A5P to just 400 meters for the M933P.
+Within that range, the accuracy and terminal effects of the M5-662 round is virtually unchanged from the M16A5P, but at greater ranges, accuracy and terminal effectiveness begin to drop off rapidly.
+Despite this, it remains a highly effective and reliable weapon under all battlefield conditions and it is greatly respected by the troops who carry it.